 So you’re chasing your dream and moving to Devon.
 And, you’ve seen how super cheap property is in Plymouth and you’ll have a bit of that, thank you very much.
 But if you’re not that familiar with the Ocean City (as no-one except journalists call it), you need to know where the best areas to live are, right?

-Straight in at the top is safely middle class Peverell, usually one of the top choices for people moving in Plymouth.
+Straight in at the top is safely middle class Peverell, usually one of the top choices for people moving within Plymouth.
 The good bits?
-You’ve got Central Park right in your back yard for walking and jogging, nice big houses with decent sized back gardens and the shops of Peverell High Street and Mutley for all the convenience.
+You’ve got Central Park right in your back yard for walking and jogging, nice big houses with decent sized back gardens and the shops of Peverell High Street and Mutley for all the convenience of shops and takeaways.
+It’s also a short hop to the city centre, with good bus links (or walk through the park) and it’s also very easy to get onto the A38 for a quick escape.

 The downsides of Peverell?
 It is more expensive than other areas in this part of town, it can be a bit studenty (which might mean noise or the ever-present scent of pot smoke, which you may or may not think is a good thing) and on match days you’ll find it impossible to park your car.